 Storm surge refers to the rise of water generated by a storm, over and above predicted water levels.
 The more severe the hurricane or storm, the greater the storm surge, and the further water can travel.
 This flooding is often exacerbated by the rainfall that occurs along with the storm.
 Storm surge flooding is incorporated directly into the Flood Model through the simulation of storm tracks based on a historical analysis of coastal water levels and changing environmental factors.

-Warming oceans and sea level rise exacerbate risk
+Warming oceans and sea level rise exacerbate the risk

 A road covered by floodwater left in the wake of Hurricane and Tropical Storm Harvey near Houston, Texas.
 (Scott Olsen / Getty Images)